 “The snow picks up in intensity Friday night into Saturday morning, so that Saturday morning drive up into the mountains is likely going to get really tricky early,” said Denver7 chief meteorologist Lisa Hidalgo.
 “For the eastern plains, we’re mainly going to see dry conditions but may see a spotty shower Saturday.”

-Hidalgo said from 1 to near 2 feet of snow is possible by midday Sunday in some areas of the mountains with the heaviest of snow likely to fall Friday night through Saturday before tapering off through Sunday.
+Hidalgo said from 1 to near 2 feet of snow is possible by midday Sunday in some areas of the mountains.
+You can check potential snow totals scrolling down in this story.

 Blowing snow will also be an issue through the weekend.